dragthor/dragthor.github.com/_posts/2016-04-20-zurb-foundation-6-plugins.markdown

 ## Final Thoughts

-Zurb [Foundation 6 for Sites](http://foundation.zurb.com/sites/docs/) plugins are a great way to roll your own responsive components and provide any missing pieces for your project under a consistent framework.
+Zurb [Foundation 6 for Sites](http://foundation.zurb.com/sites/docs/) plugins are a great way to roll your own responsive components and provide missing pieces for your project under a consistent framework.

 Disclaimer: I am a Foundation fan, user, and minor open-source contributor.